Nausicaä of the Valley of the Wind (film): Manga

-Miyazaki's manga version of Nausicaä was written over a period of 12 years, with breaks taken to work on Studio Ghibli films.
+Miyazaki's original manga version of Nausicaä was written over a period of 12 years, with breaks taken to work on Studio Ghibli films.
 Serialized in Tokuma Shoten's Animage magazine, the first chapter was published in February 1982 and the last chapter in March 1994.
 Miyazaki adapted and altered the work for the film because only sixteen chapters of the manga were written at the time of the film's production.
 The manga would continue to be produced until the seventh and final book was released on 15 January 1995.
 The English localization was initially done by Toren Smith and Dana Lewis of Studio Proteus.
-After Miyazaki resumed production of the manga, Viz Media chose a new team and continued to release the rest of manga.
+After Miyazaki resumed production of the manga, Viz Media chose a new translation team and continued to release the rest of manga.

 Video games

-Three video games were released based on the manga and the film, all of which were developed by Technopolis Soft and published by Technopolis Soft and Tokuma Shoten and are released in 1984 on popular Japanese computer systems.
+Three video games were released based on the manga and the film, all of which were developed and published by Technopolis Soft and released in 1984 on popular Japanese computer systems.
 The first game, Nausicaä's Close Call, also known as Nausicaä in the Nick of Time, (ナウシカ危機一髪, Naushika Kiki Ippatsu) is a Japanese shoot 'em up video game developed and published by Technopolis Soft for the NEC PC-6001.
 The second game, Nausicaä of the Valley of the Wind and known by its title screen as Nausicaä Adventure Game (風の谷のナウシカ, Kaze no Tani no Naushika), is an adventure game developed by Technopolis Soft for the NEC PC-8801.
 The third game, Never Forget to Nausicaä Game Forever (忘れじのナウシカ・ゲーム, Wasure ji no Naushika Gemu) for the MSX is the most well-known of the releases and has been frequently and erroneously referred to as a game where the player kills the Ohmu.
 These games signaled the end of video game adaptations for Hayao Miyazaki's films.
 The only other games based on Miyazaki films were the LaserDisc arcade game Cliff Hanger and the MSX2 platform-adventure game Lupin III: The Castle of Cagliostro, both of which were based on The Castle of Cagliostro.
 Luke Plunkett describes these "two awful adaptations" as the reason Miyazaki does not allow further video game adaptations of his films.